-In the event the Company does not receive conditional approval for re-quotation of its securities on ASX, the Acquisition will not be implemented.
+In the event the Company does not receive conditional approval for quotation of its securities on NSX and Shareholders do not approve the removal from ASX, the Acquisition will not be implemented.

 Future Capital Needs

 The Company's ability to effectively implement its business strategy will depend in part on its ability to generate income from its operations, and/or to raise additional funds.
 The need and amount for any additional funds required is currently unknown and will depend on numerous factors related to its current and future activities (including any future acquisitions).